dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-`uid` function currently allows extracting UIDs from variables defined in
+`uid` function allows extracting UIDs from variables defined in
 the query block.
 There are two possible outcomes based on the results of
 executing the query block:

 * If the variable is empty i.e. no node matched the query, the `uid` function returns a new UID in case of a `set` operation and is thus treated similar to a blank node.
 On the other hand, for `delete/del` operation, it returns no UID, and thus the operation becomes a no-op and is silently ignored.
 * If the variable stores one or more than one UIDs, the `uid` function returns all the UIDs stored in the variable.
 In this case, the operation is performed on all the UIDs returned, one at a time.

-`val` function currently allows for extracting values from variables defined in
+`val` function allows for extracting values from value variables defined in
 the query block.
-That value can then be passed to mutation block and updated
+That value can then be passed to the mutation block and updated
 for the same UID. `val` function could also be used with result of aggregate
 variables, in which case, all the UID in the mutation would be updated with that
 value.